Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis of the XXZ Model

 The monodromy matrix (\ref{ABA}) spans an algebra with respect to the product in the auxiliary space called ``exchange algebra''.
 The algebra is associative and unital, but not commutative.
 The R-matrix is the intertwiner that encodes non-commutativity through the RTT-relation:

 where

 Note the R-matrix acts on the auxiliary space of two ancillae, and the monodromy matrix acts on the Hilbert space of an ancilla and on the quantum space.
+Figure~\ref{figRTT} depicts the RTT-relation as an equality between tensors.
 The RTT-relation specifies the standard commutation relations of the ABA of the XXZ model; see (1.11)–(1.24) of Chapter VII of \cite{Korepin93}.
-The RTT-relation also implies that transfer matrices with different spectral parameters commute, hence they are simultaneously diagonalizable.
+The RTT-relation also implies that transfer matrices with different spectral parameters commute, hence that they are simultaneously diagonalizable.

 The monodromy matrix of the XXZ model is a tensor network of R-matrices, where the YBE~\mbox{(\ref{YBdiff})} implies the RTT-relation (\ref{RTT}).
 Let $R_{0j}\in\mathrm{End} (\mathsf{h}_0\otimes\mathsf{h}_j)$ be the R-matrix of the ancilla and the $j$-th spin.
 The monodromy matrix of the inhomogeneous XXZ model is